Pictures of tulips can be so dramatic

 In colour theory, red and yellow are primary, hot colours.
 So, these tulips have maximum sparkle!

-And this pink and white variegated tulip is another of my favourite pictures of tulips from photography school days.
-The light falling on it is superb, almost ethereal.
+And this pink and white variegated tulip is another of my pictures of tulips from photography school days.
+The light falling on it is spectacular.
 The foliage and other flowers blur into a soft, dark background.

 Since this tulip is in a garden and not a vase, the blue and green shades flow, rather than making a solid black.
 I totally love the colours... almost like blue-green flames.